 What about Empresses, though?

-Unfortunately, only men were eligible to be Holy Roman Emperor.
-So when Maria Theresa ruled the Habsburg lands, for example, she was Archduchess of Austria, Queen of Hungary and not Empress of anything.
-Instead, it was her husband, Franz Stephan, and son, Joseph II, who carried the title Holy Roman Emperor.
+When Maria Theresa (1717-1780) ruled the Habsburg lands, for example, she was Archduchess of Austria, Queen of Hungary and not Empress of anything.
+Instead, it was her husband, Franz Stephan, and then her son, Joseph II, who carried the title Holy Roman Emperor.